 How Many Days in Milos?

-So, how many days to spend in Milos?
-The island of Milos is quite small, taking just around an hour to reach one end of the island to the other.
+Wondering how many days to spend in Milos?
+The island itself is quite small, taking just around an hour to reach one end to the other.
 Although it is small, there are a wide array of things to do.

 From unique beaches to spectacular views and more cultural exploration, you’ll definitely find a spot that steals your heart.
 I’d recommend an ideal 4 days to get the most out of your time on the island.